 What can I do with pesto aioli?

 You can use pesto aioli in most places you would usually use mayonnaise.
-Use pesto aioli instead of mayo to make a next-level chicken salad or egg salad dish.
+Use pesto aioli instead of mayo to make chicken salad or egg salad with a twist.
 May I suggest this Egg Salad with Bacon recipe?
 Or, use it as a spread on your burger or sandwich du jour.
 This pesto aioli makes a next-level summer BLT.
 Blend it into mashed potatoes or serve on top of a potato frittata.
 Mix it with some dijon mustard and serve as a sauce for crab cakes.
 It also makes a great sauce for pasta salad—try it instead of using pesto + mayo in this Pesto Tortellini Salad with Chicken or this vegetarian Tortellini Caprese Salad.

 Other Aioli Recipes